Sleep Apnea Treatment in San Antonio at Endormir Sleep and Sinus Institute

 The hyoid is a U-shaped bone that lies just above the voice box.
 The hyoid is attached to the voice box and the tongue by muscular attachments.
 Hyoid suspension brings the hyoid forward.
 Advancing the hyoid will generally allow opening of the posterior airway space.
 This treatment can be used as a primary treatment, but usually complements other procedures.

 MMA is performed to widen the entire upper airway space and minimize pharyngeal wall collapse.
 Of all the OSA treatments we offer, MMA has the highest sleep apnea surgery success rate with over 90% success in improving the apnea hypopnea index and resolving excessive daytime sleepiness.
 Maxillomandibular advancement is can also be performed to correct a malocclusion.
 We work with a team of orthodontists to achieve both skeletal and dental improvement in the airway and occlusion or bite.

-Call to Schedule Your Sleep Apnea Surgery with Dr. Barrera Today
+Call to Schedule Your Sleep Apnea Surgery with Dr. Barrera or Dr. Bothwell Today

 If you snore and feel constantly tired, find the help to put your life on a new, more energized path, possibly even without CPAP.
 Call 210-468-5426 with your questions.
-Dr. Barrera and his team at the Endormir Sleep and Sinus Institute offers sleep apnea solutions for both children and adults in San Antonio, Texas.
+Dr. Barrera and Dr. Bothwell at the Endormir Sleep and Sinus Institute offer sleep apnea solutions for both children and adults in San Antonio, Texas.